Inklingo

 Examples

-A new allocation was approved for research.
+A new item was approved for the project.

 La partida presupuestaria para educación fue aumentada este año.